-Both the minor in French and in German are designed with a required semester of study-abroad.
-After completing the 101-202 language sequence at Northwestern (typically one to four semesters), students then study for one semester through an approved program in either France or Germany.
+The minor in German is designed with a required semester of study-abroad.
+After completing the 101-202 language sequence at Northwestern (typically one to four semesters), students then study for one semester through an approved program in Germany.

-The TESL endorsement and minor are designed to equip students with the necessary skills to teach English as a second language
+The TESL endorsement and minor are designed to equip students with the necessary skills to teach English as a second language (ESL).

-(ESL).
 The endorsement is designed for students who are education majors and are interested in teaching ESL in a K-12 setting within the United States (see education section in this catalog).
 The ESL minor is for non-education students who will not be teaching ESL in a K-12 setting.
 TESL students are strongly encouraged to combine their TESL studies with a major or minor in Spanish for increased competence and enhanced employment possibilities.